FBalzerMPE/imprs_sports_week/data/helper_texts/statistics.md

 ## Some plots

 The following plots provide an overview of some attributes of the more than 90 participants of the sports week.

+Note that these plots contain updated values; Due to latecomers and drop-outs, the teams aren't as evenly distributed as initially (but it's still pretty alright).